-Creating a collection is a multi-step process which will require some thought and considerations around how your users/patrons will interact with this content.
+Creating a collection is a multi-step process which will require some thought and considerations around how your users/patrons will be interacting with the content you add.

-In this first article on collections, we'll look at the initial steps needed in creating a collection and updating the collection's labels and filter vocabularies.
+In this first article, we'll look at the initial steps taken when creating collections, including

 How to Add a Collection